labgrid-client interface to control boards¶

 - -x, --crossbar-url

-the crossbar url of the coordinator
+the crossbar url of the coordinator, defaults to

 - -c CONFIG, --config CONFIG